 Participating Contractor: ASHP and GSHP designer and installer that is eligible to apply for and receive incentives under the NYS Clean Heat Program.
-To become a Participating Contractor, an entity must submit the statewide Participating Contractor Application and a Contractor Participation Agreement for each Electric Utility service territory where work will be performed (available at https://saveenergy.ny.gov/NYScleanheat/become-participating-contractor/).
+To become a Participating Contractor, an entity must submit a Participating Contractor Application and a Contractor Participation Agreement for each Electric Utility service territory where work will be performed (available at https://cleanheat.ny.gov/contractors/).
 Upon approval, the applicant will receive an approval notification from the Electric Utility and become eligible to apply for incentives in the Program.
-GSHP drillers must also be approved through this process to become a "participating driller," but are not eligible to submit for and receive incentives.
-Each GSHP installation must be completed by a participating driller.
+GSHP drillers must also be approved through this process to become a "Participating Driller," but are not eligible to submit for and receive incentives.
+Each GSHP installation must be completed by a Participating Driller.
 Contractors installing only HPWH do not have to be a Participating Contractor to submit an incentive application on behalf of a customer.